Why are my tomatoes turning black?

 - Do not overfeed the plants, in particular with high nitrogen fertilizer.
 Excessive growth, stimulated by the high Nitrogen, increases foliage production, which increases the need for water and calcium to the leaves, and results in the lack of moisture and calcium.
 Use an all-purpose garden food, which is lower in N and higher in Potassium and phosphorus, as well as other needed nutrients, including Calcium.

 - Check pH levels. –

-For container gardening potting mixes, that do not contain calcium it is harder to keep evenly moist, etc. It is advised to calcium to the mix using Soil Moist to help keep even moisture levels.
+For container gardening, potting mixes that do not contain calcium is harder to keep evenly moist, etc. It is advised to calcium to the mix using Soil Moist to help keep even moisture levels.
 The larger the pot, the less watering is needed.